sara-nl/ACES-Training/01-creating-tokens.md

 For this we need information on how often we want to **repeat** the cross validation *nrRepeats* and in how **many parts** we want to split our dataset *nrFolds*.
 For a **5-fold crossvalidation** *nrFolds* would be five.
 To label the runs according to a special experiment, we will also give a keyword for this experiment. this comes in handy when accommodating tokens of several experiments in the same couchdb.

-First we create the tokens for the outerloop, we will run a 5-fold crossvalidation only once and label the tokens as "Training", hence the additional parameters are *1*, *5* and *Training*:
+First we create the tokens for the outerloop, we will run a 5-fold crossvalidation 10 times and label the tokens as "Training", hence the additional parameters are *10*, *5* and *Training*:

 ```py
 from CreateTokens import generate_tokens